ufo/filefinder/readme.txt

 This option can also be toggled in the left bottom corner of the search dialog.

 "Displayed file path format":
 Choose how to display the file paths in the list box.
+Displaying relative paths means that the least common directory ancestor of all currently found entries is the root directory for all relative paths.

 "Excluded directories / file names":
 For each "folder search" and "file history search" directories and file